-Additionally, the Employer shall provide the Union with the following information in electronic format:
+Additionally, the Employer shall provide the Union with the following information:

-- A. A monthly report listing all current members of the AFSCME bargaining unit.
-The report shall include the name, job title, assigned salary grade, office and department, date of hire, email address and telephone extension number of every employee within the Nonexempt bargaining unit.
-Additionally, the employer shall provide a unique identifier of each employee (Employee ID) and job code.
-The report can be submitted by email to an address designated by the Union. - B. A monthly report listing the names, job title, office and department of all employees who retired, resigned, or otherwise separated from employment in the previous month. - C. Upon initial employment and upon each change in job classification thereafter, each full-time or part-time bargaining unit employee upon request and within ten (10) working days after the request, shall be furnished a copy of his/her job description, applicable salary, assigned work location, daily work schedule, and prescribed standard workweek.
+- A. A bi-monthly report listing all newly hired employees.
+The report shall include the name, job title, assigned salary grade, office and department, assigned reasonable work schedule and telephone extension number of every new hire within the exempt bargaining unit.
+The report can be submitted on floppy disk, CD ROM, or paper copy format and shall be mailed to an address designated by the Union. - B. A bi-monthly report containing the names, job classification, and telephone number of all employees who retired, resigned, or otherwise were separated from employment in the previous month. - C. Upon initial employment and upon each change in job classification thereafter, each full-time or part-time bargaining unit employee upon request and within ten (10) working days after the request, the employee shall be furnished a copy of his/her job description, applicable salary, assigned work location, daily work schedule, and prescribed standard workweek.